DarrenPaulWright/hord/docs/List.md

 <br><a name="List+unique"></a>

 ### list.unique() ⇒ [<code>List</code>](#List)
-> Get a new List of the unique (as determined by the sorter) values in this List.
+> Get a new List of the unique (as determined by the comparer) values in this List.

 <br><a name="List+concat"></a>